Chia-Network/chia-docs/docs/01introduction/what-is-chia.md

   * When a block is won, the farmer gets 1/8 of the rewards, and the pool operator gets the other 7/8.
 This was done to discourage pool operators from harming their competition by farming on a competing pool and neglecting to create a block when they find a proof.
 (Solo farmers collect the entire reward when they create a block.)

+  For more info on Chia's pooling protocol, see [Section 11](/docs/11-pooling/pooling "Section 11: Pooling")

 ### Other key features

-There are other innovations in Chia, some of which include:
+There are many other innovations in Chia, some of which include:
 * BLS signatures, which allow aggregating all of a block's signatures together.
 * Scalability and performance improvements, which allow running a Chia node on a Raspberry Pi.
-* Weight proofs and light clients, which enable fast syncing from any mobile device.
+* Weight proofs and light clients, which enable fast syncing from a mobile device.

 This documentation will explain the motivation and implementation of the different components of the Chia system to a technical audience, and provide in-depth explanations of how everything works.
 If you would like to skip to how to make dapps (decentralized apps) on Chia, please visit [chialisp.com](https://chialisp.com).